End Sentry Recovery & Collections Debt Harassment

 Sentry Recovery & Collections Complaints and Legal Action

-Over the years, a debt collection agency has been involved in numerous lawsuits due to its aggressive debt collection practices.
+Over the years, the debt collection agency has been involved in numerous lawsuits due to alleged aggressive debt collection practices.
 Some of the cases filed against them include:

 • 👉 Yates v.
 Sentry Recovery & Collections (2:01-cv-00677-TC)